 tree- and a good enviromental solution -nitrogen repair is one thing.
 But the birds love them- they provide great shade- and will survive in harsh conditions, we have planted quite a few- I consider they are worthy as they will survive where others will not!

-We are enjoying wonderful shade & shelter from two within our garden area.
-I imagine they could be harvested for fodder if needed.
+We are enjoying wonderful shade & shelter from two within our garden area. being a legume they could be harvested for fodder if needed.

+stop!
 But I strongly believe that a tree- is a tree- is a tree.
 They provide shade-shelter-food-and protect our wildlife- no matter what their country of origin is!
 The real draw back with a lot of exotics is that they do need a lot of water!
 Whereas

--once established will survive on rainfall.
+the natives -once established will survive on rainfall.
 The one thing that is a negative for me -is that I have noticed our natives are very suseptable to disease, attract bugs- and can die without any warning!
 Even the bigger trees- but I do love them all-